Ensure survival in Syria

 Catastrophic humanitarian situation due to years of conflict

-Welthungerhilfe efforts in Syria are focusing on the provinces of Idlib and Aleppo.
+Welthungerhilfe's efforts in Syria are focusing on the provinces of Idlib and Aleppo.
 Most people have hardly any opportunities to earn money: Factories are shuttered, trade with neighbouring countries has dried up and the agricultural industry has broken down.
-Together with its partners Hand in Hand for Syria, IHSAN and People in Need (PIN), Welthungerhilfe is supporting the most vulnerable families in Syria with urgent humanitarian assistance.
+Together with its partners Hand in Hand for Syria, IHSAN and People in Need (PIN), Welthungerhilfe is supporting the most vulnerable families in Syria with urgent humanitarian assistance and reconstruction of infrastructure for food security.

 Institutional donors: Federal Foreign Office (AA)

-More than 3.5 million Syrian refugees had found refuge in Turkey by March 2018 (MPM Turkey).
-The refugee camps do not have sufficient capacity for them, and many people do not want to live in camps anyway.
-The majority therefore lives elsewhere, mostly in the country's southeast or in metropoles such as Istanbul, Ankara or Izmir.
-Welthungerhilfe aims to make it easier for the refugees to survive:
+More than 3.5 million Syrian refugees had found refuge in Turkey (UN-OCHA: March 2018).
+The refugee camps don't have sufficient capacity for them, and many people don't want to live in camps.
+The majority therefore lives elsewhere, mostly in the country's southeast or in metropolises such as Istanbul, Ankara or Izmir.
+Welthungerhilfe supports the refugees and provides essentials for their survival:

 Alliance2015 for Optimal Help